a-p-jo/MathHack/README.md

 # MathHack
 CLI Swiss-Knife Math Tool for Middle to High School Students.

-Written in C as well as, for rarer operating systems, Python.
+Written in C as well as Python.

-As of v2.1 , MathHack Performs :
+As of v3 , MathHack Performs :

 1) Regular calculation ( + - * / ^ and % (Modulo Division) , | (Root of LHS w.r.t RHS)) [CALC]